lfit/itpol/developer-security-hygiene.md

 The output will be in a format that is easy to OCR or input by hand, should you ever need to recover it.
-Print out that file, then take a pen and write the key passphrase on the margin of the paper.
-This is a required step because the key printout is still encrypted with the passphrase, and if you ever change the passphrase on your key, you will not remember what it used to be when you had first created it -- *guaranteed*.
+Print out that file, then take a pen and write the key passphrase on the margin of the paper. **This is a required step** because the key printout is still encrypted with the passphrase, and if you ever change the passphrase on your key, you will not remember what it used to be when you had first created it -- *guaranteed*.

-Put the resulting printout and the hand-written passphrase into an envelope and store in a secure and well-protected place that is away from your home, such as your bank vault.
+Put the resulting printout and the hand-written passphrase into an envelope and store in a secure and well-protected place, preferably away from your home, such as your bank vault.

 **NOTE ON PRINTERS**: Long gone are days when printers were dumb devices connected to your computer's parallel port.
 These days they have full